-One piece of work remains however – how to describe the organisational structure formerly known as, “The Matrix?”
+One piece of work remains however – how to describe the organizational structure formerly known as, “The Matrix?”

-We find ourselves using the phrase, “The globally integrated organisation” What words do you use to describe the way of working in your complex company?
+We find ourselves using the phrase, “The globally integrated organization” What words do you use to describe the way of working in your complex company?